sneako/finch/README.md

 <!-- MDOC !-->

-An HTTP client with a focus on performance.
+An HTTP client with a focus on performance, built on top of `Mint` & `NimblePool`.

 ## Usage